Ballymurrin Quaker Farmstead

 Stonebake ovens, inglenook fireplaces with wattle and daub canopy, open joists, limewashed walls, unadorned architecture that reflects a life of simplicity, gentleness and belief, that God speaks in our being, not in our possessions...“That of God in Everyone”…

-During opening times, 3 tours/day are provided, commencing 2pm, 3.30pm and 5pm.
-This corner of Wicklow has a lot to offer.
-So, when you visit us, make a day of it.
+During opening times, 2 tours/day are provided, commencing at 2pm - 4pm.
+This corner of Wicklow has a lot to offer. so when you visit us, make a day of it.

 Close to everything, yet apart, this location will allow you to pop into the wonderfully restored nineteenth Century arboretum of Kilmacurragh, just minutes driving from us, managed by the National Botanic Gardens.
 Experience Mount Usher, voted the most romantic garden to visit in Ireland.
 Stroll the structured Italianate gardens of Powerscourt, or enter the magical landscapes and vistas of the Wicklow Mountains, where time stands still.